RazvanDu/DUCK-Net/README.md

 pip install -r requirements.txt
 ```

-NOTE: Technically you should be able to use slightly different versions for the libraries than the ones we used as long as they are compatible with one another.
+NOTE: You should be able to use slightly different versions for the libraries than the ones we used as long as they are compatible with one another.

-We tested the model on machines with: Windows 10, Windows 11 and Linux Ubuntu 20.04 operating systems.
+We tested the model on machines using: Windows 10, Windows 11, and Linux Ubuntu 20.04 operating systems.
-We trained the model using both a NVIDIA RTX 3090 24GB VRAM and NVIDIA A100 40GB, so 24GB of VRAM should be enough to train the model.
+We trained the model using both an NVIDIA RTX 3090 24GB VRAM and NVIDIA A100 40GB, so 24GB of VRAM should be enough to train the model.

 ## Running the project